-The roadway observations include faded striping and graphics, pavement edge drop-offs, missing delineation, broken curbs, barrier spalling, and erosion.
+The roadway observations include faded striping and graphics, pavement cracking, pavement edge drop offs, missing delineation, broken curbs, barrier spalling, and erosion.

-Areas with faded striping and graphics, as illustrated in Figure 22, were concentrated on the frontage road, and entrance and exit ramps.
+Areas with faded striping and markings, as illustrated in Figure 27, were concentrated on the frontage road, and entrance and exit ramps.

-Pavement edge drop-offs, as illustrated in Figure 23, were noted throughout the corridor.
+Pavement edge drop offs, as illustrated in Figure 28, were noted in various areas.

-Curb damage, as illustrated in Figure 24, was observed at intersections and frontage roads.
+Curb damage, as illustrated in Figure 29, was observed at multiple locations at intersections and frontage roads.

-Minor barrier spalling was observed at various locations on the mainlanes as illustrated in Figure 25.
+Minor barrier spalling was observed at various locations on the mainlanes as illustrated in Figure 30.